Americans Are In More Debt Than Ever Before | How Credit Counselling Can Help

-Debtholders can largely benefit from credit counselling, helping them to significantly minimize debt in cost-effective ways, such as by lowering interest rates.
+Debtholders can largely benefit from credit counseling, helping them to significantly minimize debt in cost-effective ways, such as by lowering interest rates.
 This is particularly helpful for people with large amounts of credit card debt.
-By cutting down high interest fee charges as high as 10% annually, and simplifying the hassles of repaying loans, counselling services help those with credit card debt get out of debt fast.
+By cutting down high interest fee charges as high as 10% annually, and simplifying the hassles of repaying loans, counseling services help those with credit card debt get out of debt fast.

 Often times, people are overwhelmed by having so many different payments to make.
-To help those in debt ease their stress while saving money, credit counselling provides consolidation services to convert all the different payments into one manageable monthly payment.
+To help those in debt ease their stress while saving money, credit counseling provides consolidation services to convert all the different payments into one manageable monthly payment.
 For example, if an individual has 5 different credit card payments, it can be overwhelming to keep track of payments.
 With debt consolidation, instead of having 5 different payments, all credit payments are lumped into one loan, often at much lower rates, allowing for one easy-to-manage monthly payment.

 3. Stop harassing creditors

 Creditors are known for harassing and overwhelming debtholders, making non-stop calls throughout all times of the day or night.
 As a result, debtholders tend to experience strong feelings of irritation and frustration, which often leads to unnecessary stress and worry.
 While it is the right of the creditors to contact debtholders to ensure the money borrowed is repaid, debtholders have rights as well.
-Credit counselling educates debtholders on their rights and what the creditors are allowed and not allowed to do.
+Credit counseling educates debtholders on their rights and what the creditors are allowed and not allowed to do.
 For example, to stop the harassment from creditors, debtholders are able to mention that they only want to be contacted through email, and not by phone.
 Additionally. creditors are restricted from: